Appeal of SCERS’ Administrative Decision Policy

 Related Party – A member’s beneficiary, survivor, or authorized agent, or a member’s current or former spouse/registered domestic partner who has a community property interest in a SCERS’ member’s account and benefits.

-A. Requests for Benefits
+1. Requests for Determinations

-B. Administrative Decision by Chief Benefits Officer (CBO)
+2. Administrative Decision by Chief Benefits Officer (CBO)

-In the event a request cannot be processed or approved as submitted, SCERS’ CBO will make an Administrative Decision and provide a written notice of SCERS’ determination in response to the request.
+The CBO will make an Administrative Decision within 60 calendar days of SCERS’ receipt of the written request and provide written notice of SCERS’ determination in response to the request.

-C. Request for CEO Review
+3. Request for CEO Review

-If the CBO’s determination is disputed, the member or Related Party may, within 60 calendar days of the written notice from the CBO, submit a written request for CEO Review of the Administrative Decision, and may include additional documentation or explanation, including affidavits, with the request.
-A member or Related Party may within the 60-day period request in writing an extension of time to file a request for CEO Review upon a showing of good cause.
+If the CBO’s determination is disputed, the member or Related Party may, within 60 calendar days’ notice from the CBO, submit a written request for CEO Review of the Administrative Decision, and shall include any additional documentation or explanation, including affidavits, with the request.

-D. CEO Review
+4. CEO Review

-Within 60 calendar days of SCERS’ receipt of the written request, the CEO will review the disputed issue, the CBO’s determination, any additional information submitted with the written request for CEO Review, and any other information pertinent to the disputed matter(s) as determined by the CEO.
+Within 60 calendar days of SCERS’ receipt of a written request, the CEO will review the disputed issue, the CBO’s determination, any additional information submitted with the written request for CEO Review, and any other information pertinent to the disputed matter(s) as determined by the CEO.
 The CEO will make an Administrative Decision and provide written notice thereof in response to the request for CEO Review.

-E. Request for Board Review
+5. Request for Board Review

-If the CEO’s determination is disputed, the member or Related Party may, within 60 calendar days of written notice of the CEO’s Administrative Decision, submit a written request for Board Review.
+If the CEO’s determination is disputed, the member or Related Party may, within 60 calendar days of written notice of the CEO’s Administrative Decision, submit a written request for Board Review, which shall include any additional documentation or explanation, including affidavits, with the request.

 A member or Related Party may within the 60-day period request in writing an extension of time to file a request for Board Review upon a showing of good cause.

-F. Board Review
+6. Board Review

-The agenda materials submitted to the Board will include the original request and any subsequent written documentation and requests submitted by the member or Related Party, and a staff recommendation for the Board’s determination on disputed matter(s) with relevant supporting documentation.
+The agenda materials submitted to the Board will include the original request and any subsequent written documentation and requests submitted by the member or Related Party, and a staff recommendation for the Board’s determination on the disputed matter(s) with relevant supporting documentation.

 The Board’s decision on the recommendation is a Final Administrative Action on any and all issues raised by the member or Related Party regarding the disputed Administrative Decision.
-There shall be no reconsideration of a Final Administrative Action.
+There will be no reconsideration of a Final Administrative Action.

-G. Judicial Review
+7. Judicial Review

 RESPONSIBILITIES